stevenvar/OCaLustre/README.md

 ## Synchronous Operators

-- The ```-->``` operator is the init operator : it initializes a flow with a value for the first instant and another value for the next instants.
+- The ```-->``` operator is the initialization operator : it initializes a flow with a value for the first instant and another value for the next instants.

 For example :